Brickellia lancifolia

-Brickellia lancifolia is a Mexican species of flowering plants in the family Asteraceae.
+Brickellia lancifolia is a species of flowering plants in the family Asteraceae.
 It is native to southern Mexico in the state of Oaxaca.

-Brickellia lancifolia is a branching shrub up to 240 cm (8 feet) tall.
+Brickellia lancifolia is a branching shrub up to 240 cm (approximately 8 feet) tall.
 Its leaves partially surround the stems.
 The plant produces many small, nodding (hanging) flower heads with purple disc florets but no ray florets.